Love as a pre-condition of freedom in Hannah Arendt

 PART I : THE POLIS

 Arendt introduces her conception of the polis as that which originated in Aristotle’s bios politikos.
 No aspect of human endeavour that is necessary, either for the maintenance of life itself or for the furthering of the social/economic organization under which we live, is a part of this.
 “Neither labor nor work was considered to possess sufficient dignity to constitute a bios at all, an autonomous and authentically human way of life…” (Arendt 1958, 13).
-Those whose work involves producing what is necessary and useful are not free, since their lives are bound up with human needs and wants.
-Instead, the polis is that sphere in which the participants are free, and have freely chosen to congregate.
+Insofar as one’s work involves producing what is necessary and useful, one is not free, since such a life is bound up with human needs and wants.
+Instead, the polis is that sphere in which the participants have freely chosen to congregate.
 Any political organization that is not freely chosen and constituted by the freedom of the participants is not, properly speaking, political in Arendt’s terms.
 To emphasize this point Arendt tells us that “…the despot’s way of life, because it was ‘merely’ a necessity, could not be considered free and had no relationship with the bios politikos” (Ibid., 13).
 The political is the sphere of human freedom.

 The freedom found in the polis is recognized as a freedom of the human world itself, continuing beyond the lives of the individuals who constitute it.
 It is this transcendence of the natural life span that characterizes the polis as meaningful: